framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-Either the backup method dd or tar must be selected or a backup partition that supports Linux file attributes must be used.
+Either the backup method dd or tar should be selected or a backup partition that supports Linux file attributes should be used.
 Details can be found on [this page](which-filesystem-can-be-used-on-the-backup-partition.md).

 ### RBK0266E: The authorization to create Linux file attributes on %s is missing (file system: %s)